 Concurrent filing is a mechanism where EB-5 investors already in the United States can send in some forms at the same time as their first Form I-526E application, instead of waiting until that application is approved.
 With concurrent filing, investors can fill out and send in both their Form I-485 (Application to Register Permanent Residence or Adjust Status) and their Form I-526E petition at the same time.

-Generally, this will allow those investors to travel in and out of the United States without any other visa, and to legally work in the United States without any separate employment sponsorship or visa.
-These investors may receive these benefits while their I-526E petition is pending, NO MATTER HOW MANY PETITIONS MAY HAVE BEEN FILED AHEAD OF THEM.
+- Receive these benefits while their I-526E petition is pending, NO MATTER HOW MANY PETITIONS MAY HAVE BEEN FILED AHEAD OF THEM.

 In our metaphor, this means that it does not matter how many cars are on the highway ahead of you.
-As long as there is not, yet a line at the toll booth, you may apply for these benefits.
+As long as there is not yet a line at the toll booth, you may apply for these benefits.
 Essentially, if you’re here, you can stay here.

-Have questions about EB-5, visit our website or fill out our contact form.
+Have questions about EB-5?
+Visit our website or fill out our contact form.

 Related posts